Weeds (TV series): Cast and characters

 The principal character is Nancy Price Botwin (Mary-Louise Parker), a housewife from Southern California who becomes a marijuana dealer after her husband Judah (Jeffrey Dean Morgan) dies.
 Although her drug-dealing career achieves mixed success, she eventually rises to the highest levels of an international drug-smuggling cartel.
 Nancy remarries three times during the series.
 First, she has an under-the-radar wedding with Peter Scottson (Martin Donovan), a DEA agent, who is later killed.
 In season five, she marries Esteban Reyes (Demián Bichir), the fictional mayor of Tijuana and leader of a cartel, who is murdered by the seventh season.
 While in prison, Nancy also establishes a long-term relationship with Zoya (Olga Sosnovska), a woman convicted of murdering her own boyfriend.
 In the series finale, which leaps forward seven years, viewers come to know that Nancy marries Rabbi David Bloom (David Julian Hirsh), who later dies in a car accident.

 Throughout most of the show, Nancy shares her house with her brother-in-law Andy Botwin (Justin Kirk).
 When Andy arrives in Agrestic, he is little more than a fun-loving slacker (albeit a handsome and charming one), and Nancy views him as a burden.
-Nonetheless, he emerges as the primary father figure in the household; her children adore him and there is the suggestion that Nancy and her sons view Andy as their last link to Judah.
+Nonetheless, he emerges as the primary father figure in the household; her children adore him, and there is the suggestion that Nancy and her sons view Andy as their last link to Judah.
 Andy falls in love with Nancy during the fourth season but eventually realizes his feelings are unreciprocated.
 Nancy tries to balance their relationship to keep him "in the family."
 When he is not helping Nancy run her household, Andy engages in various educational and business ventures, from studying to be a rabbi in Hebrew school, to marijuana dealer, to entrepreneurial bicycle salesman.
-He also has a passion for cooking, becoming a professional chef by the sixth season.
+He also has a passion for cooking, and he became a professional chef by the sixth season.

-Nancy begins the series with two sons, who after Judah's death are raised haphazardly.
-In the fifth season, she has a son, Stevie Ray Botwin (portrayed by uncredited babies and later by Ethan and Gavin Kent), with Esteban Reyes.
+Nancy begins the series with two sons, who, after Judah's death, are raised haphazardly.
+In the fifth season, she has a third son, Stevie Ray Botwin (portrayed by uncredited babies and later by Ethan and Gavin Kent), with Esteban Reyes.
 Her first son, Silas (Hunter Parrish), who has been sexually active since the show's debut, later follows in his mother's footsteps: he becomes a marijuana dealer, grower, and dispensary operator.